NLnetLabs/domain/CONTRIBUTING.md

 Pull requests that contain more than trivial changes need to be reviewed by a core team member other than the person submitting the request.
-Pull request created for maintenance reasons or that are obviously trivial don’t need a review.
+Pull requests created for maintenance reasons or that are obviously trivial don’t need a review.
 Developer discretion is advised.

 Before merging, consider whether a pull request contains breaking changes.